Richard Pryor: Early life

-Pryor was born on December 1, 1940, in Peoria, Illinois.
-He grew up in a brothel run by his grandmother, Marie Carter, where his alcoholic mother, Gertrude L. (née Thomas), was a prostitute.
+Pryor was born on December 1, 1940, in Peoria, Illinois, and grew up in a brothel run by his grandmother, Marie Carter.
+His mother, Gertrude L. (née Thomas), was a prostitute.
 His father, LeRoy "Buck Carter" Pryor (June 7, 1915 – September 27, 1968), was a former boxer, hustler and pimp.
-After Gertrude abandoned him when he was 10, Pryor was raised primarily by Marie, a tall, violent woman who would beat him for any of his eccentricities.
+His mother was of Puerto Rican descent.
+After Gertrude lost custody of him in court when he was 10, Pryor was raised primarily by his grandmother Marie, a tall, strict woman who would slap him for any of his eccentricities but was still much loved by Richard.
 Pryor was one of four children raised in his grandmother's brothel.
-He was sexually abused at age seven, and expelled from school at the age of 14.
+He was sexually abused at age seven and was expelled from school at the age of 14.
+Fortunately, he met Juliette Whittaker, the head of the Carver Center’s theater program and the Center’s resident bohemian, at this formative juncture in his life.
+Juliette learned to live by the motto “You shoot for the moon, you’re bound to hit a star, but if you never shoot, you’ll never hit anything.
+You’ve got to aim.”

-Pryor served in the U.S. Army from 1958 to 1960, but spent virtually the entire stint in an army prison.
-According to a 1999 profile article about Pryor in The New Yorker, Pryor was incarcerated for an incident that occurred while he was stationed in West Germany.
-Angered that a white soldier was overly amused at the racially charged scenes of Douglas Sirk's film Imitation of Life, Pryor and several other black soldiers beat and stabbed him, although the soldier survived.
+Pryor served in the U.S. Army from 1958 to 1960.
+He spent virtually the entire stint in an Army prison.
+According to a 1999 profile in The New Yorker, Pryor was incarcerated for an incident that occurred while he was stationed in West Germany.
+Angered that a white soldier was overly amused at the racially charged scenes of Douglas Sirk's film Imitation of Life, Pryor and several other black soldiers beat and stabbed him; the soldier survived.

-He was a member of Henry Brown Lodge No. 22 in Peoria, where he became a Prince Hall Freemason.